awei01/katsu-site-source/posts/2011-10-20-holiday-tuxedos-anyone.md

 Check out our client and model, Bryan, in his midnight blue tuxedo.

 With expert advice from a style consultant you will be the best dressed man at your Christmas party.
-Make an appointment today by emailing [info@9tailors.com](http://www.blogger.com/info@9tailors.com) and get started!
+Make an appointment today by emailing [{{ site.emails.info }}](http://{{ site.emails.info }}) and get started!

 Rules and Restrictions